 What was wrong with that, I wondered; it’s fun to entertain guests.
 How naive I was back then!
 Of course, I’d been previously living for a long time just outside Cleveland, US, which isn’t exactly a destination city, and we’d had relatively few house guests during those years.

 It all sounded so cold and harsh; I couldn’t imagine treating my guests that way.
-Now, after living six and a half years in Seville and entertaining upwards of a hundred visitors — although to be fair, some did stay in nearby hotels instead of our apartment — I realise the expat community was passing on valuable survival tips.
+Now, after living six and a half years in Seville and entertaining upwards of a hundred visitors — although to be fair, some did stay in nearby hotels instead of our apartment — I realize the expat community was passing on valuable survival tips.

 Of course, by then it was far too late for us; we had already rented a three-bedroom place and told everyone we knew to look us up if they ever came to Seville.
 And they did.